-We consent to the incorporation by reference in this Registration Statement on Form S-3 of our reports dated February 17, 2016 relating to the combined and consolidated financial statements of Enable Midstream Partners, LP and subsidiaries (collectively the "Partnership") (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the preparation of the combined and consolidated financial statements of the Partnership from the historical accounting records maintained by CenterPoint Energy, Inc. and its subsidiaries) and the effectiveness of the Partnership's internal control over financial reporting, appearing in the Annual Report on Form 10-K of Enable Midstream Partners, LP for the year ended December 31, 2015, and to the reference to us under the heading "Experts" in the Prospectus, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to Registration Statement No. 333-215670 on Form S-3 of our reports dated February 21, 2017 relating to the consolidated financial statements of Enable Midstream Partners, LP and subsidiaries (collectively the "Partnership") and the effectiveness of the Partnership's internal control over financial reporting, appearing in the Annual Report on Form 10-K of Enable Midstream Partners, LP for the year ended December 31, 2016, and to the reference to us under the heading "Experts" in the Prospectus, which is part of this Registration Statement.

-/s/ DELOITTE & TOUCHE LLP Houston, Texas
+/s/ Deloitte & Touche LLP

+Houston, Texas May 10, 2017